 As you’re probably aware, Destiny 2 is officially coming to PC, and it’s coming this year.
 That means it’s not long now until we can tear across Milky Way planets on speeder bikes and bust open aliens like loot-filled pinatas.
 The first game never came to our towers, so if you’re exclusively a PC gamer it might have passed you by.
 With that in mind, we’ve put together this handy primer for anyone who doesn’t know their Gjallarhorn from their Dinklebot.

 Want the lowdown on the sequel instead?
 Here’s everything we know about Destiny 2.

 What is Destiny?

 Destiny is a blend of MMO and FPS, developed by Halo creators Bungie.
 It’s got the satisfying gunplay of Halo, but it’s married to a moreish level-and-loot system that’ll keep you plugging away until the sun goes supernova.

 You take the role of a fully customisable Guardian, wielding space magic called Light that's been gifted by the Traveler (the big white ball).
 You travel freely between different planets in our own solar system, completing missions, free-roaming, and taking part in Strikes and Raids - small and big dungeons, to oversimplify.

 At one point in the first game, players all gathered around a certain cave and farmed enemies non-stop in what was referred to as the ‘loot cave’.
 This was back when ordinary mobs still had a minute chance to drop decent loot, and spawned quickly enough to make the drop rate somewhat tolerable.
-No doubt the sequel will have similar quirks crop up and be swiftly plugged.
+No doubt the sequel will have similar quirks crop up, and be equally swiftly plugged.

 When not exploring other planets, players gathered in a social hub called The Tower.
 There they bought items, turned 'engrams' into RNG loot, and used a range of emotes to interact with others.
 Impromptu dance-offs were common.